Captain Sunil Chhetri’s request to support the national football team makes Twitterati emotional

 ALSO READ | Abuse us but please support the team: Captain Sunil Chhetri is requesting India to support the national football team, watch video

-Chhetri’s appeal has left people on social media extremely emotional.
+Chhetri’s appeal left people on social media extremely emotional.
 While one wrote, “You earned my respect bro,” another wrote, “It’s sad seeing him plead for people to come and support..
 His video made me emotional.”

 Here are some of the tweets.